minprog/programmeren-1/problems/caffeine/index.md

 ## Getting Started

-- Create a new directory `~/problems/caffeine` and `cd` into it.

-- Create a file called `pseudocode.txt` in that directory.
+- Create a file called `caffeine_pseudocode.txt`.
 Note at least the following:

   - What input is required and any limitations to that input
   - What needs to be printed at the end